We were in good company, shown with films from the NYT and GOOD Magazine.

 Max Gadney was recently interviewed for a report on Big Data by the EIU.

 The report looks at many of the big questions around our industry – but our contribution focused on the need to understand the context of use and the needs of the users.

 Most big data conferences focus on the technology involved in gathering, storing or analysing data.
 There is less discussed about how we can present it well – beyond cute infographics.

 We’ll reveal the beginnings of a major project soon that illustrates these ideas.

-Max Gadney is speaking at Strata in London on October 1st.
+Max Gadney is speaking at

 The subject of the talk is ‘Data Experience Design’ – what happens when you modify traditional design methods to deal with data as the principle material.
 The talk will look inside the After the Flood Playbook, to reveal methods used at recent work for client such as BBC and the UK Government.